 E-commerce website owners pay a third-party called a Certificate Authority (CA) to verify who the company is and that its transactions are authentic.

-There are other, more stringent types of certificates a CA may offer (which cost more) to verify who you and your business are, such as Extended Validation, which can cost hundreds of dollars (large companies will sometimes pay thousands).
 Extended Validation includes verifying information like the website owner’s legal identity, company name, physical address, registration, and jurisdiction of incorporation.
 This website security is an important measure of trust if you run a business.

 Using CACert and StartSSL will however offer your site encryption, so if you have simple user interaction on your site (such as a forum or a wiki) these free services may be just what you need.